rubocode/frontier.nvim/doc/history/README.md

 > making the best product, you’re screwed.
 > **Linus Torvalds**

-Let's see where we get!
+Let's just create one color scheme with all desired features and functionality first and see how we can generalize it later.
+A modular design approach will certainly help.